1computerguy/scanner-autobuild/INSTALL.md

 # Build instructions

-### Overview
+## Overview
+These procedures should step you through the process of installing packer and building the appliance on both a Windows and Linux environment, and using either VMware Workstation and VMware ESXi.
+Any untested or unvalidated procedures will be annotated, and if you run into any problems feel free to open an Issue or make the changes and issue a pull request.

-__NOTE__: This is how I built and tested it so far, as additional means are validated, they will be written up here.
+__NOTE__: I have only validated running Packer from Windows using VMware Workstation so far.
+As additional procedures are fully vetted they will be documented here.

----
+## Install procedures to build the appliance and in a Windows environment using VMware Workstation

 ### Install Chocolatey (this was used to install Packer)
  - Open a PowerShell terminal as an administrator